NATO MULTIMEDIA ACCOUNT

 Working procedures

 The work of the NPG is prepared by the NPG Staff Group.
-This group is composed of members of the national delegations of all participating member countries.
-The Staff Group carries out detailed work on behalf of NPG Permanent Representatives (or Ambassadors) at the head of national delegations.
+The NPG Staff Group is the principal subordinate committee to the NPG.
+This committee is composed of members of the national delegations of all member countries (with the exception of France) and is chaired by a high-level staff member of the NATO International Staff.
+The Staff Group carries out detailed work on behalf of the NPG and provides political advice on matters related to NATO nuclear deterrence, ensuring that the guidance, direction and taskings from the NPG are implemented.

-The senior advisory body to the NPG on nuclear policy and planning issues is the NPG High Level Group (HLG).
-In 1998-1999, the HLG also took over the functions and responsibilities of the former Senior Level Weapons Protection Group (SLWPG), which was charged with overseeing nuclear weapons safety, security and survivability matters.
-The HLG is chaired by the United States and is composed of national policy makers (at policy director level) and experts from Allied capitals.
-Together they discuss aspects of NATO's nuclear policy, planning and force posture, and matters concerning the safety, security and effectiveness of NATO’s nuclear deterrent.
+The High Level Group (HLG) is the senior advisory body to the NPG on nuclear policy, planning and force posture issues.
+In 1998-1999, the HLG also took over the functions and responsibilities of the former Senior Level Weapons Protection Group (SLWPG), which was charged with overseeing nuclear weapons safety matters.
+The United States chairs the HLG, which meets at the level of national policy directors from Allied capitals.
+Together they discuss aspects of NATO's nuclear deterrence policy, planning, force posture, capabilities, exercises and matters concerning the safety, security and effectiveness of NATO’s nuclear deterrent.
+The HLG is advised by an Ad Hoc Working Group (AHWG), which includes representatives from capitals or national delegations who address specific issues as directed by the HLG.

 Evolution